impresso/impresso.github.io/_people/raphaelleruppen.md

 status: publish
 ---

-Raphaëlle Ruppen Coutaz holds a PhD in Contemporary History from the University of Lausanne and is currently a Senior Researcher at the UNIL History Department.
+Raphaëlle Ruppen Coutaz holds a PhD in Contemporary History from the University of Lausanne and is currently a Senior Lecturer at the UNIL History Department.
 Raphaëlle’s research focuses on media history, international cultural relations history and European construction history.

 Within _impresso_, Raphaëlle contributes to project management, coordinates historical research and contributes to community building and project dissemination.